cyberbotics/webots/docs/discord/technical-questions-2021.md

 so in ms, that's why you have to multiply by 1000

 ##### Master.L 01/08/2021 09:55:38
-`@Simon Steinmann` Thank you.
+`@Luftwaffel` Thank you.
 Succeeded in receiving the position value!!.

 But I control the webots through ros.
 Is there a way to get time from ros topic or service?